Malevalous/Scripts/Youtube/LocalYoutubeDownloader/README.md

 I want [something] feature to be added.
 Use a tool that supports your need, youtube-dl should be able to meet most of your need.

-About
-This script based on maple3142/ytdl, which is my another project.

 I just port some code to let it works in browser & add UI interface.

 Help translating this script